Safety vs. Independence for Senior Parents

 - Know their rights.
 Legally, unless seniors are contending with cognitive issues, they continue to have the legal right to make decisions independently – whether or not the choices made are not the ones we would have preferred for them.
 Attorney Barbara Cashman explains, “Even if I decide to give my money away, a judge could say that it’s my money and my choice what to do with it.”

 - Communication is important.
 As with any issue, calm, reasonable discussions are probably the best solution in diffusing difficult circumstances and coming to an answer that works for everybody.
 Sit down with your parent and discuss your worries, but prepare yourself to listen with an open mind to his / her thoughts and views.
 Keep in mind that a resolution may not be arrived at in a single conversation; use a preliminary discussion as a launching point, and agree to revisit the issue periodically to reevaluate.

-Most especially, be aware that there is a viable alternative: the expert at home caregivers Santa Rosa families trust: Hired Hands Homecare.
+Most especially, be aware that there is a viable alternative: the expert provider of home care assistance in Pleasanton & surrounding areas: Hired Hands Homecare.
 We can assist in many different ways to enhance safety, offering loved ones peace of mind, while strengthening your loved one to maintain independence, making their own choices and decisions within the comfort and familiarity of home.
 See our full service area here and then contact us for an in-home consultation to find out more.